EgoSound: Benchmarking Sound Understanding in Egocentric Videos: Related Work

 \paragraph{Audio(-Visual) Question Answering.} Audio-based Question Answering (Audio-QA) aims to reason about spatial and semantic information from audio or audio–visual observations to answer natural language queries.
-Early research on audio reasoning primarily focused on localization and detection rather than QA, such as STARSSS23~\cite{shimada2023starss23} for audio–visual sound localization and detection.
+Early research on audio reasoning primarily focused on localization and detection rather than QA, such as STARSSS23~\cite{shimada2023starss23}.
 Subsequent work shifted toward question answering with explicit spatial reasoning benchmarks.
 SpatialSoundQA~\cite{zheng2024bat} and AQAPHY~\cite{wang2025teaching} introduced different benchmark for Audio-QA, with distinct focuses of reasoning tasks.
 SAVVY~\cite{chen2025savvy} and Magnet~\cite{chowdhury2025magnet} further extend to audio–visual QA, emphasizing the joint understanding of auditory and visual modalities.
 Despite these advances, Audio(-Visual) QA in the \emph{egocentric} domain remains largely unexplored, overlooking the fact that audio plays a crucial role in understanding and grounding the world from a first-person perspective.
-Thus, in this paper, we are motivated to bridge this gap by establishing the first dedicated audio(-visual) question answering testbed for the egocentric domain.